THE IMPAIRED OLDER DRIVER: WHEN AND HOW FAMILIES SHOULD INTERVENE

 "The police will probably stop Dad and take away his license."

 Surprisingly, this rarely happens.
-Even if a driver is ticketed for careless driving or for causing an accident, his/her license is usually not confiscated unless a "breath-a-lizer" test shows him/her to be intoxicated.
+Even if a driver is ticketed for careless driving or for causing an accident, his/her license is usually not suspended unless a "breathalyzer" test shows him/her to be intoxicated.
 Nor do the police automatically notify the Department of Motor Vehicles about a possibly unsafe driver.

 "Mom has to renew her license in 6 months.
 She’ll probably flunk the test and her license will be suspended."